THE VILLAGE COMPANY 360 GLOSSARY

 Cluster Care:

-An approach to home care that allows many people living in proximity to be served by one worker or team.
+Cluster care is an approach to home care that allows many people living in proximity to be served by one worker or team.

 Medicaid spend-down: